MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-luis-dialogs.md

 ---
 title: Enable language understanding with LUIS | Microsoft Docs
-description: Teach your bot to understand natural language using LUIS dialogs in the Bot Builder SDK for .NET.
+description: Learn how to enable your bot to understand natural language using LUIS dialogs in the Bot Builder SDK for .NET.
 author: kbrandl
 ms.author: v-kibran
 manager: rstand